Berkeley Haas offers MBA scholarships to entering students in the form of both need- and merit-based awards.

 All prospective students will be evaluated for fellowships and scholarship funding.
 Unless otherwise noted in the scholarship section of the online application, applicants do not need to submit additional information to be considered for a scholarship or fellowship.
 Funding will be awarded to students at the time of admission based on the strength of the student's application.

-Additional merit awards are also available for continuing students for their second year of study.
+Additional awards are also available to continuing students for their second year of study.

 Berkeley Haas Scholarships

 Our mission at Berkeley Haas is to develop leaders who embody our Defining Leadership Principles.
-Berkeley Haas Scholarships range in value and scope, and will be awarded in amounts ranging from $10,000- $120,000.
+Berkeley Haas Scholarships range in value and scope.

 These scholarships will be awarded to admitted students who demonstrate excellence, advocacy and/ commitment in the following areas: